Help Your SDR’s Succeed

 Many organizations have a love/hate relationship with their SDR (or BDR) team.
-On the one hand, they shower love on their SDR’s because (let’s face it) their job is really, really hard!
-It’s so hard that most sales reps won’t even try to do it.
-(Who wants to do things they aren’t good at?)
+On the one hand, they shower love on their SDR’s because (let’s face it) their job of sales prospecting is really, really hard!
+(Oh, and critical to the organization’s success.)
+But it’s so hard that most sales reps won’t even try to do it.

 On the other hand, these beloved SDR teams often face criticism because, despite the agreed upon difficulty in their core function, their struggle to produce consistent results leads to:

 No matter how much empathy exists for the team, lagging pipeline and revenue make everyone downright ornery.
 From an organizational perspective, this frustration can lead to unproductive finger pointing and a bevy of unsolicited advice that assuredly culminates in the same predictable conclusions:

 - They need to qualify more and better!

 - They need more tools!

 - The messaging needs to change to (fill in the blank)!

 - We need new SDR’s because they aren’t producing!

 If you really want to know why your SDR’s are struggling, it’s time to take a hard look in the mirror.